You must prove your identity (ID) for most driver licensing and vehicle registration transactions.

 How to nominate a representative

-You'll need to compete the Authorised Representatives (PDF 236KB) form and provide it to Access Canberra.
+You'll need to complete the Authorised Representatives (PDF 223KB) form and provide it to Access Canberra.

 You can submit the form to Access Canberra when completing a transaction.
-You can do this by contacting Access Canberra or attending an Access Canberra Service Centre.
+You can do this by applying online or attending an Access Canberra Service Centre.

 For individuals